 - evaluating the independence of the statutory auditor or audit company, particularly the provision of related services

-The main duty of the Remuneration Committee is to assist the Board by preparing the Board decisions concerning:
+The main duties of the Remuneration Committee in accordance with the charter are to assist the Board by preparing the Board decisions concerning:

 - CEO appointment and remuneration

-- Company’s executive remuneration principles and individual situations as required
+- company management team’s remuneration principles generally and individual situations as required

 - securing the objectivity and transparency of the decision-making regarding remuneration issues in the company